 Our working capital requirements have been and will continue to be significant.
 As previously reported, in July 2010, we entered into a secured loan arrangement with Presidential Financial Corporation which, as amended to date, provides us with a maximum amount of \$6.0 million of credit, subject to the conditions and limitations of the facility.
 As described in greater detail in Note 6, our ability to borrow against the increased available credit is subject to the satisfaction of a number of conditions, and presently, the maximum availability under this loan facility is \$3.0 million, subject to eligible accounts receivable.
 In addition, as further described in Note 10, during 2012 the Company completed a rights offering and raised gross proceeds of \$4.2 million from the sale of 3,230,769 shares of its common stock.
 However, we have, from time to time, utilized our secured credit facility to supplement cash flows from operations in order to satisfy our working capital needs.
 We used approximately \$2.8 million and \$1.0 million in cash for operating activities for the fiscal years ended September 30, 2012 and 2011, respectively, and our available cash and cash equivalents as of September 30, 2012 totaled approximately \$3.1 million.
-Based on our business plan and current working capital position, we presently believe that we have sufficient liquidity resources, including those expected to be generated by forecasted operations and from timely collection of unbilled receivables from the next twelve months.
+Based on our business plan and current working capital position, we presently believe that we have sufficient liquidity resources, including those expected to be generated by forecasted operations and from timely collection of unbilled receivables from the DVA as well as those expected to be available under our credit facility, and the effects of cost reduction programs and initiatives to fund our operations for the next twelve months.
 This in part assumes the ultimate non-payment of certain liabilities and recorded guarantees which we are currently contesting or are not expected to be settled in cash (see Note 6 to the accompanying consolidated financial statements) (classified as current at September 30, 2012) in fiscal 2013.
-During 2011, the Company received equity and debt funding of \$150,000 and \$350,000, respectively, exclusive of direct costs.
-Such proceeds were derived from management and board members and our largest shareholder, all of
+During 2011, the Company received equity and debt funding o